rmwdeveloper/experiment/Readme.md

     * Executables: .exe .
 Executables are files that will open up a new window with some unique functionality.
     * Images: .png .jpg .jpeg .gif .
 "Executing" an image will open it in an image viewer.
     * Videos: .mov .mpeg4 .mp4 .avi .wmv .flv .webm .ogg .
 Executing will open up a video player.
-    * Documents: .txt .sheet .
+    * Documents: .txt .sheet .pdf .
 Word Processor and spreadsheet file respectively.
     * Shortcuts: .shct